Lexikos/Scintillua-ahk/readme.md

 > Scintillua adds dynamic Lua LPeg lexers to Scintilla.
 It is the quickest way to add new or customized syntax highlighting and code folding for programming languages to any Scintilla-based text editor or IDE.
 Scintillua was designed to be dropped into or compiled with any Scintilla environment.

+Tested with:
+  - Scintillua 5.3
+  - SciTE4AutoHotkey 3.1 (SciTE 5.2.2)

 ## Installation

-Download [Scintillua](https://foicica.com/scintillua/) and install as below.
+Download [Scintillua](https://orbitalquark.github.io/scintillua/) and install as below.

   - Locate your SciTE home directory; the directory which contains SciTEUser.properties.
   - Unpack Scintillua and move the `lexers` directory into your home directory.